 “Milk is not opaque because it is white, – as if white were something opaque.
 If ‘white’ is a concept which only refers to a visual surface, why isn’t there a colour concept related to ‘white’ that refers to transparent things?” -Ludwig Wittgenstein, “Remarks on Colour”

 Things that can be imagined but not seen.
 Things that can be seen but not named.
-Things that can be imagined but not articulated, nor seen.
 Things that can be said but not seen or imagined.
 I think “Transparent White” belongs to the last of these categories.

 Of course, I use words loosely here.